 - excellent communication skills, team spirit, and the capacity to work autonomously and deliver results on time.

-We currently offer an initial position for 24-30 months.
+We evaluate applications as they come in, and offer an initial position for 22 months.

 Candidates should send

 - one or two publications likely to be most pertinent for this application,

 - a brief statement of the motivation to apply.